 - Aminosalicylates or 5-ASA (mesalamine, sulfasalazine) are used as a first-line therapy in UC without a precise mechanism of action.
 Approximately 80% of patients qualifying as mild to moderate in severity receive mesalamine as a maintenance drug, but many require corticosteroids to address disease flares and eventually lose response progressing into immunosuppressants or biologics.
-Aminosalicylates have the best safety profile of all medical therapies currently used in the treatment of IBD.
+Aminosalicylates are commonly preferred by physicians and patients for the treatment of IBD, due to high tolerability in most patients.
 Common side effects include headache, nausea, dyspepsia, flatulence and diarrhea.
 Rare but more serious side effects include pleuritis, pericarditis, myocarditis, pancreatitis, cholestic hepatitis, nephritis and renal dysfunction. - Corticosteroids (budesonide, prednisone) are used as induction agents and are prescribed for short periods to address disease flares in both mild to moderate and moderate to severe patients.
 Corticosteroids are generally administered through an oral or rectal route of administration.
 Common side effects are mild to moderate in intensity and include UC, headache, nausea, mood changes and sleep changes. - Immunosuppressants (methotrexate, thiopurines) are used to wean patients off steroid use and rarely as independent maintenance drugs in moderate to severe patients.
 Immunosuppressants are orally administered but are systemically distributed agents.
 Common side effects include a decrease in the number of white blood cells (leucopenia), headache, rash, nausea, and dyspepsia (indigestion), alopecia (hair loss), mild increase in levels of liver enzyme (aspartate aminotransferase), peritoneal abscesses, abnormally low levels of the protein albumin in the blood (hypoalbuminemia).